Deng Senyue: Career

 (she became the first individual rhythmic gymnast from China to medal at the World Cup series).
 Deng competed at the 2013 Asian Championships in Tashkent, Uzbekistan where she won the all-around bronze medal with Team China winning the bronze medal.
 At the finals, Deng became the first Chinese rhythmic gymnast to win 2 gold medals, in ball and in ribbon final ahead of Korean Son Yeon-Jae, she also won silver in clubs and hoop.
 Deng competed at the 2013 Summer Universiade where she finished 8th in all-around and qualified in all 4 event apparatus finals.
 Deng competed at the 2013 World Games in Cali where she finished 4th in clubs final behind Alina Maksymenko.
 She then competed at the 2013 World Championships in Kyiv, Ukraine where she qualified to 2 event finals, she finished 8th in hoop and 5th in clubs ahead of Son Yeon-Jae.
 Deng became the first Chinese rhythmic gymnast to place in the Top 5 at the World Championships by finishing 4th in the All-around at the 2013 World Championships scoring a total of 70.374 points putting her ahead of Korean Son Yeon-Jae.
 Deng won her second Nationals Games title in Liaoning.

 In 2014, Early in the season Deng was recovering from a foot injury, her first international competition was at the 2014 Corbeil-Essonnes World Cup where she finished 8th in all-around.
 She qualified to 3 event finals and won her second World Cup medal, a bronze in clubs.
 On August 8–10, Deng competed at the 2014 Sofia World Cup finishing 7th in all-around.
 She qualified to 2 event finals placing 5th in hoop and 4th in ball behind Son Yeon-Jae.
 On September 22–27, Deng represented China at the 2014 World Championships where she qualified to 3 event finals, finishing 5th in hoop, 5th in clubs and 6th in ribbon.
-In the all-around, Deng finished 5th with a total score of 69.766 points, just behind Korean rival Son Yeon-Jae who finished 4th.
-Deng then flew to Incheon, Korea for the 2014 Asian Games where she won the all-around silver medal again behind Korean rival Son Yeon-Jae.
+In the all-around, Deng finished 5th with a total score of 69.766 points, just behind Korean Son Yeon-Jae who finished 4th.
+Deng then flew to Incheon, Korea for the 2014 Asian Games where she won the all-around silver medal again behind Korean Son Yeon-Jae.

 Deng completed her career at the end of the 2014 Season.